hackclub/blot/README.md

 # What are People Making with Blot

 Blot has been in development since January 2023 and was released April 2024.
 We've had lots of people use the Blot editor and the Blto machine to create visual art, run workshops and as part of interactive installations.
-Here's a sense of what van be done with Blot.
+Here's a sense of what can be done with Blot.

 ### Programmatic Art